mit-crpg/OpenMOC/tests/readme.rst

     python run_tests.py --help

-As an example, say we want to run all tests with debug flags only on tests that have cone and plot in their name.
-Also, we would like to run this on 4 processors.
+As an example, say we want to run all tests with that have "adjoint" and "pwr" in their name.
+Also, we wish to split the tests across 4 processors.
 We can run:

 .. code-block:: sh

-    python run_tests.py -j 4 -C debug -R "rings|sectors"
+    python run_tests.py -j 4 -R "adjoint|pwr"

 Note that standard regular expression syntax is used for selecting build configurations and tests.
 To print out a list of build configurations, we